Numigi/odoo-sale-addons/sale_dynamic_price/README.rst

 ..

-    The `Margin` field allows to enter a markup rate.
+    The `Margin` field allows to enter a margin rate.

     The amount can be either expressed as a: